capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * GPT must rate the answers as either valid or invalid, determing the course of the quest/game.

+* Answer quality must be indicated/viewable to the user using 5 stars and the amount these 5 stars are filled.

 * User(s) must only be able to move on to the next question after they submit a "valid" answer.

 * Game timer reaching 0 must produce a defeat result unless the dragon's/enemy's health bar reaches 0 by that time (context: all questions have not been correctly answered yet).